MasterSpoon/IS31FL3743x_Breakout_Board/README.md

 - I2C address default has ADDR1 & ADDR2 Pulled to GND.
 Solder jumpers can be used to change if required.
     - GN1VC Sets ADDR1 between GND and VCC, 514 sets ADDR1 between Pin 5(SCL) & Pin 4(SDA).
     - GN2VC Sets ADDR2 between GND and VCC.
-    - **WARNING** Before setting any solder jumpers first cut the jumper trace for the ADDR Pin first.
+    - **WARNING** Before setting any solder jumpers cut the jumper trace for the ADDR Pin first.
     - Note : Not all address combinations have been made available through solder jumpers.

 ## IS31FL3743B Notes